 In this free lesson, RV expert Dave Solberg walks you through a quick overview of the typical RV water heater, discussing their main components and functionality.
 You’ll learn how the usual water heater operates, and discover what to do if your unit needs troubleshooting.
 With Dave’s handy advice, you’ll never find yourself up the creek without hot water!

-The Basics of the RV Water Heater
+RV Water Heater Basics

 If you are unfamiliar with the standard water heater on board most RVs, allow Dave to briefly talk you through the basics.
 Much like a regular house version does, a smaller scale RV water heater is filled with cold water, which it then heats up to a boiling point to send to your bathroom and kitchen faucets.